TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 The Kookaberry will also accept power from this connector.

 .. important::
-    Always dismount the Kookaberry from the computer’s drives or else corruption of the Kookaberry’s program storage memory could result necessitating a reformat and loss of any data on in the Kookaberry’s serial memory.
+    Always dismount the Kookaberry from the computer’s drives before unplugging the USB connector or else corruption of the Kookaberry’s program storage memory could result necessitating a reformat and loss of any data on in the Kookaberry’s file storage system.

-    Total USB supply voltage should be between 4.7 to 5.1 volts.
-Damage may result to the Kookaberry if the USB supplied voltage exceeds 5.1 volts.
+    Total USB supply voltage should be between 4.75 to 5.25 volts.
+Damage may result to the Kookaberry if the USB supplied voltage exceeds 5.25 volts.
-    Also, operation of the Kookaberry may be adversely affected if the USB supplied voltage is less than 4.7 volts.
+    Also, operation of the Kookaberry may be adversely affected if the USB-supplied voltage is less than 4.75 volts.

 3. Five connectors P1 to P5 – these connectors are used for accessories such as sensors and for outputs.